sutori/ember-promise-block/README.md

       {{/each}}
     {{/promise-block}}

 The component will show the partial in `loaderTemplate` while `promise` is not resolved.
 It then shows the block when it resolves.
+The default value for `loaderTemplate` is `helpers/loader`.

 Example controller: